Samsung: Acquisitions and attempted acquisitions

-On 9 May 2012, mSpot announced that it had been acquired by Samsung Electronics with the intention of a cloud-based music service.
+In May 2012, mSpot announced that it had been acquired by Samsung Electronics with the intention of creating a cloud-based music service.
 The succeeding service was Samsung Music Hub.

-In December 2012, Samsung announced that it had acquired the privately held storage software vendor NVELO, Inc., based in Santa Clara, California.
-NVELO will become part of Samsung's R&D operations, and will focus on software for intelligently managing and optimizing next-generation Samsung SSD storage subsystems for consumer and enterprise computing platforms.
+In December 2012, Samsung acquired the privately held storage software vendor NVELO, Inc., based in Santa Clara, California.
+NVELO became part of Samsung's R&D operations, focusing on software for managing and optimizing next-generation Samsung SSD storage subsystems for consumer and enterprise computing platforms.

-In January 2013, Samsung announced that it has acquired medical imaging company NeuroLogica, part of the multinational conglomerate's plans to build a leading medical technology business.
+In January 2013, Samsung acquired the medical imaging company NeuroLogica, as part of its plans to build a leading medical technology business.
 Terms of the deal were not disclosed.

-On 14 August 2014, Samsung acquired SmartThings, a fast-growing home automation startup.
-The company did not release the acquisition price, but TechCrunch reported a $200 million price tag when it first caught word of the deal in July 2014.

-On 19 August 2014, Samsung said it had acquired U.S. air conditioner distributor Quietside LLC as part of its push to strengthen its "smart home" business.
-A Samsung Electronics spokesman said the South Korean company acquired 100 percent of Quietside.
+In August 2014, Samsung acquired SmartThings, a fast-growing home automation startup.
+The acquisition price was not released, but it was reported by TechCrunch to be around $200 million.
+At this time, Samsung also acquired US air conditioner distributor Quietside LLC as part of its push to strengthen its "smart home" business.

-On 3 November 2014, Samsung announced it had acquired Proximal Data, Inc., a San Diego, California-based pioneer of server-side caching software with I/O intelligence that work within virtualized systems.
+In November 2014, Samsung acquired Proximal Data, a San Diego-based pioneer of server-side caching software that works within virtualized systems.

-On 18 February 2015, Samsung acquired U.S.-based mobile payments firm LoopPay – This allows Samsung in smartphone transactions.
+In February 2015, Samsung acquired U.S.-based mobile payments firm LoopPay, allowing Samsung to enter the smartphone transaction market.

-On 5 March 2015, Samsung acquired small U.S.-based manufacturer of light-emitting diode displays, YESCO Electronics, which focuses on making digital billboards and message signs.
+In March 2015, Samsung acquired the small U.S.-based manufacturer of LED displays, YESCO Electronics, which focuses on making digital billboards and message signs.

-On 5 October 2016, Samsung announced it had acquired Viv, a company working on artificial intelligence.
+In October 2016, Samsung acquired Viv, a company working on artificial intelligence, created by the developers of Apple's Siri.

-On 15 November 2016, Samsung Canada announced it has acquired Rich Communications Services, a company working on a new technology for text messaging.
+In November 2016, Samsung Canada announced it had acquired Rich Communication Services, a company working on a new technology for text messaging.